 The team is the policy maker for VAT Time of Supply.

 If you are seeking policy advice on a particular case you should submit either a General Advice Request or a Technical Advice Request.
-Please go to our Getting Advice pages for more information.
+Please see VPOLADV for more information.

 Policy teams do not deal directly with the public and the public should not be referred to them.